Case Management Services

 There are some decisions regarding you care, however, that you will need to make.
 Your case manager will explain these decisions to you and help you understand the health-care system.
 We will ask you to think about your health-care goals, doctor's instructions and insurance coverage.

 If needed, we will explain your options related to advance directives.
 These include living wills and power of attorney for health care.
 Sometimes, you or your family may need help in reaching a decision regarding your care.
-Your case manager can also arrange for you to speak with our chaplain or members of our Ethics Committee.
+Your case manager can also arrange for you to speak with our chaplain.

 - Work with Your Insurance Provider